JANHMS/room-me-V1/README.md

 This has been developed until a certain point.
 However I realized that there are already other solutions out there and due to time and resource constrait I archived this idea.
 However I think it was a good project to learn a lot and also a potential good application, which could provide use to many users.

+## Technical Aspects
+* I used IONIC, which is a framework to develop JS Applications, which can be used by Android and IOS systems.
+I thought this might be good, because the more people I could reach the better.
+* The DB is Firebase, which is pretty simple for JS Applications and fast to set up.

 ## Links